CONSOL Energy Inc CEO James Brock Sells 6,669 Shares

 CONSOL Energy Inc is a producer and exporter of high-Btu bituminous thermal and crossover metallurgical coal.
 It owns and operates some of the most productive longwall mining operations in the Northern Appalachian Basin.
-CONSOL Energy Inc also owns and operates the CONSOL Marine Terminal, which is located in the port of Baltimore and provides the company with an essential link to the global coal markets.
+CONSOL Energy Inc also owns and operates the CONSOL Marine Terminal, which is located in the port of Baltimore and has a capacity of approximately 15 million tons of throughput annually.

-The insider transaction history for CONSOL Energy Inc shows a pattern of insider sales over the past year, with 8 insider sells and no insider buys recorded.
+Over the past year, the insider has sold a total of 13,338 shares of CONSOL Energy Inc and has not made any purchases.
+The recent sale by CEO James Brock is part of a trend observed over the past year, where there have been 9 insider sells and no insider buys.

-The stock's price of $99.27 compared to the GuruFocus Value (GF Value) of $47.15 indicates a price-to-GF-Value ratio of 2.11, suggesting that CONSOL Energy Inc is significantly overvalued based on its GF Value.
-The GF Value is calculated considering historical trading multiples, a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates from Morningstar analysts.
+The stock's price-to-GF-Value ratio is 2.17, indicating that it is significantly overvalued according to the GF Value estimate.
+The GF Value is calculated based on historical trading multiples, a GuruFocus adjustment factor, and future business performance estimates from Morningstar analysts.

-Investors and stakeholders in CONSOL Energy Inc may consider the insider's recent sale as part of their assessment of the stock, alongside the company's valuation metrics and market performance.
+Investors and analysts often monitor insider selling as it can provide insights into an insider's perspective on the value of the company's stock.
+However, insider transactions are not always indicative of future stock performance and can be influenced by various factors, including personal financial needs and portfolio diversification strategies.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.